fxpio/fxp-session-bundle/README.md

 Sonatra Session Bundle
 ==================

-The Sonatra SessionBundle allow to initialize the sessions in the database using PDO by a simple command.
+The Sonatra SessionBundle allow to initialize the sessions in the database for MySQL/PgSQL PDO by a simple command.

 Features include: